How to Make the Decision To Buy Your First Home

 The advantages of owning a home are played out over time.
-Changing a home when you purchase involves time and money so changing a home is not as easy as getting a new apartment.
-If the idea of settling into a community is attractive and your life allows you to do so, than buying a home could be right for you.
+Changing a home when you already own a home involves time and money.
+Changing a home is not as easy as getting a new apartment.
+If the idea of settling into a community is attractive and your life allows you to do so, then buying a home could be right for you.

 If you don’t know where your job or career is going to bring you in the near future, buying is probably not smart.